galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/Rdata_tutorial.md

 # Introduction
 {:.no_toc}

-⚠️ You might be willing to follow this tutorial if you want to learn how to deal with a file which is on RData format.
+⚠️ You might be willing to follow this tutorial if you want to learn how to deal with a dataset which is on RData format.

 ❗Please be aware that this tutorial is only a complement to [the refence_tutorial on regionalGAM](training-material/topics/ecology/tutorials/regionalGAM/Reference_tutorial.md) and that therefore there are some missing parts.
 Follow the steps bellow and then when indicated, you will be redirected to the complete tutorial.